phelipetls/seriesbr/docs/source/demos/IBGE.rst

    ibge.search("Variação mensal, acumulada no ano, acumulada em 12 meses")

-You could also search for a specific research in this way:
+You could also search for a specific research (or any other column) in this way:

 .. ipython:: python